alphagrindingmedia > SAG Mills: A Comprehensive Guide to Semi-Autogenous Grinding

 Types of SAG Mills

-2. Low-Aspect SAG Mills: Longer drums with a smaller diameter-to-length ratio, suited for finer grinding.
+• Low-Aspect SAG Mills: Longer drums with a smaller diameter-to-length ratio provide finer grinding, ideal for precise particle size control.

-4. SAG-Ball Mill Circuits: Paired with ball mills for secondary grinding in large-scale plants.
+• SAG-Ball Mill Circuits: Paired with ball mills for secondary grinding, these circuits are common in large-scale plants for complex ores.

 How SAG Mills Work